 This past week I had the privilege of being a camp counselor for Code Longhorn; a week-long conference for rising high school juniors and seniors who are interested in computer science.
 There were a total of twelve counselors, each working in pairs, and sixty students.
 As camp counselor I was expected to keep watch over a group of ten students to make sure they didn’t

 escape leave their holding cell dorm room past curfew hours and to accompany them throughout the day so that students weren’t wandering alone.
-I was also expected to help during lab time each day, to answer questions that came up as students worked on their coding tutorial and robots.
+I was also expected to help during labs each day, to answer questions that came up as students worked on their coding tutorial and robots.

-To be honest I didn’t really expect much when I applied for the role.
+To be honest, I didn’t expect much when I applied for the role.
 I only heard about it a couple weeks before the start date because of a last-minute need for more helpers.
-I didn’t have any plans so I figured I might as well offer to help.
-Something to do in my spare time.
+I didn’t have any plans so I figured I might as well offer to help – something to do in my spare time.
 Little did I know that this week would turn out to be one of the best I’ve had in a long time.

 For me, two of the most important traits for a programmer are perseverance and lightheartedness.
 So when I wasn’t specifically being asked for help, I made it a point to just poke fun at everyone and their work instead.
 Haha it was actually pretty funny because the instructor called me out and said, “You know they didn’t sign up to be heckled by you, right?”
 But the great thing about it was that it seemed like that’s exactly what everyone had signed up for.
 The first couple times the teams wandered over to test their bots they looked so defeated when it did something they weren’t expecting.
 The more I joked, however, the more everyone seemed to ease up and made testing more of a game.

 I enjoyed myself so much this past week.
-Not just the times I spent harassing the campers, but also just hanging out with them, and the other counselors.
+Not just the times I spent bothering the campers, but also just hanging out with them, and the other counselors.
 There were several moments where I found my face hurting from laughing so much.
-I wanted to keep this post a bit more focused though so that’s all I’ll say regarding camp.
-I don’t know that there’s really any lesson that I took away from this camp.
-Maybe just reassurance to keep living life the way I have been.
+I don’t know that there’s really any lesson that I took away from this camp, maybe just reassurance to keep living life the way I have been.
 It seems like these past four years of learning and growing paid out in full in this one week.